correoalejandro/conversation-intelligence-pipeline/readme.md

 ## 🛠 What the pipeline does (high-level)

-- Ingests or synthesizes conversation batches.
+- Ingests existing conversation batches or generates controlled synthetic batches with full provenance, suitable for downstream embedding, clustering, and analysis.
 - Converts text into numeric representations using embeddings.
 - Groups similar conversations or messages via clustering.
 - Cleans and normalizes Spanish text.
 - Extracts keywords per cluster to produce human-readable labels.
-- Exports result tables to SAS CAS for reporting and analysis.
+- Exports result tables to SAS Viya (CAS) for reporting and analysis.

 ## 📊 Example outputs